ContentGraz/OER/brand-driven-content-strategy-1.md

 A brand-driven content strategy helps an organization to figure out and to convey its values and differentiators.
 It shapes the path for all future content decisions.

 Boston-based content strategist Margot Bloomstein has developed, practiced and taught *brand driven content strategy* over a long period of time.
-In this lecture she presented and discussed the basics of her approach with a lot of  examples from her own practice.
+In this lecture Margot Bloomstein presented and discussed the basics of her approach with a lot of  examples from her own practice.

 ## Relevance

 Towards the end of the 90ies user orientation became an important motto in web development and web design (although not necessarily in the practice of companies).
 User orientation is often proclaimed as the most important guideline in content strategy.
 But if an organization is communicating only to meet user needs its business value may become unrecognizeable and its brand generic.
 The course “Brand Values & Message Architecture” focuses on the role and the needs of brands and on ways to solve brand related challenges through content strategy.
+This lecture describes the procedure for implementing such a strategy at an introductory level